pierreminiggio/sui-navi-report/README.md

 ```

 Since a single run naturally passes through every intermediate day on its way to `target_date`, `dailySnapshots` contains **all of them**, not just the final day — so one run backfills a whole range, not just one date.

+### How much to trust this data

+Reconstruction isn't a black box — it's been tested against reality, not just
+"it ran without crashing":

+- **Wallet coin balances**: a full genesis-to-present replay (96 daily
+  snapshots spanning ~9.5 months) was diffed against a real live report
+  generated independently via `index.js`.
+Every coin balance matched
+  **exactly**, digit for digit.
+- **NAVI `main`-market positions**: all positions across that same 9.5-month
+  replay showed smooth, monotonically-increasing supply/borrow amounts
+  consistent with real interest accrual, with no anomalies — and the final
+  snapshot's values landed within the expected interest drift of the same
+  live ground-truth report.
+- **NAVI `rwa`-market positions**: cross-checked the same way after being
+  fixed — one asset matched the live report **exactly**; another landed
+  within expected interest drift.
+- **Resume/cursor correctness**: reconstructing the same date range from
+  genesis vs. resuming from a saved cursor partway through produced
+  **byte-identical** results and converged on the same final cursor.
+- **A real bug was caught and fixed along the way** — a transient read
+  failure silently produced a wrong snapshot (a supply position vanished for
+  exactly one day, then reappeared higher than before).
+It was confirmed as
+  a bug, not real trading activity, by cross-referencing the wallet's own
+  transaction history for that day (only an ordinary gas fee, nothing that
+  could explain the missing position) — see `AGENTS.md` for the full story.

+That said, this has all been tested against **one wallet's real history**,
+not a broad test suite.
+Treat new wallets, especially ones with unusual
+activity patterns (very high transaction volume, assets outside the ones
+already seen), with a bit more scrutiny until they've been spot-checked too.

 ### Known limitations / things not yet reconstructed